ibm-cloud-docs/openwhisk/openwhisk_reference.md

 The Docker skeleton is a convenient way to build OpenWhisk compatible Docker images.
 You can install the skeleton with the `bx wsk sdk install docker` CLI plug-in command.

 The main binary program must be located in `/action/exec` inside the container.
-The executable receives the input arguments via a single command-line argument string, which can be deserialized as a `JSON` object.
-It must return a result via `stdout` as a single-line string of serialized `JSON`.
+The executable receives the input arguments from a single command-line argument string, which can be deserialized as a `JSON` object.
+It must return a result by using `stdout` as a single-line string of serialized `JSON`.

 You can include any compilation steps or dependencies by modifying the `Dockerfile` included in the `dockerSkeleton`.